-12. Since then, Twitter's disclosures have slowly unraveled, with Twitter frantically closing the gates on information in a desperate bid to prevent the Musk Parties from uncovering its fraud.
+- 25. Since then, Twitter's disclosures have slowly unraveled, with Twitter frantically closing the gates on information in a desperate bid to prevent the Musk Parties from uncovering its fraud.
 Twitter's delay tactics have been two-fold: it has dragged its feet in responding to the Musk Parties' data requests and has repeatedly provided sanitized, incomplete information that it admits does not answer the Musk Parties' most basic questions.
-Moreover, Twitter continues to refuse to explain which accounts it includes in mDAU and why, what criteria it tells its human reviewers to apply, and how often it overrides those reviewers' determinations.

-13. What limited information has come to light proves Twitter's disclosures about the number of false or spam accounts are false.
-Notwithstanding Twitter's stonewalling, preliminary expert estimates of the false or spam accounts in Twitter's mDAU population, based on the data Twitter has provided and using a publicly available machine learning algorithm, yield findings that are shocking.1 They show that in early July fully one-third of visible accounts may have been false or spam accounts-resulting in a conservative floor of at least twice as many false or spam accounts as the 5% that Twitter discloses for the entire mDAU population.2 Moreover, Twitter's own post-signing disclosures indicate that those false or spam accounts most likely formed a disproportionate portion of monetized users (those that actually see ads).
-Twitter even admitted on diligence calls with the Musk Parties that, contrary to Twitter's disclosures that they remove false or spam accounts from mDAU figures once they are suspended, millions of accounts suspended in any given quarter (including for spam) are nevertheless included in the mDAU calculations of that same quarter.
+Moreover, Twitter continues to refuse to explain which accounts it includes in mDAU and why, what criteria it tells its human reviewers to apply, and how often it overrides those reviewers' determinations. - 26.
+What limited information has come to light proves Twitter's disclosures about the number of false or spam accounts are false.
+Notwithstanding Twitter's stonewalling, preliminary expert estimates of the false or spam accounts in Twitter's mDAU population, based on the data Twitter has provided and using a publicly available machine learning algorithm, yield findings that are shocking.1 They show that in early July fully one-third of visible accounts may have been false or spam accounts-resulting in a conservative floor of at least twice as many false or spam accounts as the 5% that Twitter discloses for the entire mDAU population.2

-1 The results of this analysis are preliminary in nature and may change, due at least in part to Twitter's failure to disclose critical data required for both sampling and analysis and the Musk Parties' resulting inability (based on insufficient data and time) to undertake a complete analysis.
+The results of this analysis are preliminary in nature and may change, due at least in part to Twitter's failure to disclose critical data required for both sampling and analysis and the Musk Parties' resulting inability (based on insufficient data and time) to undertake a complete analysis.